wrkode/beskar7/README.md

-# Beskar7: Simple Bare-Metal Provisioning for Kubernetes
+# Beskar7: Bare-Metal Provisioning for Immutable Kubernetes

 Beskar7 is a Kubernetes operator that implements the Cluster API infrastructure provider contract for managing bare-metal machines.
 It uses a simple, reliable approach: **Redfish for power management + iPXE for network boot + Hardware inspection**.